ussamazahid96/quad96/README.md

 # quad96
-Code will be available on 30 November 2020.
+Code will be available on 7 Decemeber 2020.